AC problems in our South Florida sun can get you heated, literally.

 Thermostats are also affected by dirt, sunlight and not being mounted level.
 If those four things are in order (correct temperature, no dirt or sunlight and mounted level) and you’re still not getting the right temperature, there may be a more serious issue for our technicians to diagnose and repair.

 If the temperature is fluctuating, it could be a coolant leak in your AC.
 Remember, leaks can occur in different places.
 This affects how much the repair will cost and how much your internal temperature will be off by.
 Too little refrigerant will cause the compressor to overheat, and eventually seize.

 The compressor gets the refrigerant moving through the coils to allow the heat exchange to take place.
 If the compressor isn’t working, your AC won’t deliver cold air.

 Breakers and fuses do the vital job of preventing the compressor or motor from overheating.
 If the breakers or fuses aren’t working, it could lead to an AC’s motor burning out.

 While there are some DIY AC maintenance tasks that you can do, a regular maintenance plan is a great way to avoid unnecessary AC downtime due to unexpected problems.
 An added bonus to having regular maintenance checks is an efficiently running AC that leads to lower utility bills.

 AC problems?
 No problem!
 Experienced Art HVAC technicians can repair any part of your HVAC system.
 They’ll also be able to advise you on whether or not to repair or replace your AC.

 If your air conditioner is leaving you hot and bothered, give us a call at 561-391-1048.
-An Art Plumbing, AC & Electric HVAC technician will be there to accurately diagnose and fix the issue, and make things cool again!
+An Art Plumbing, Air Conditioning & Electric HVAC technician will be there to accurately diagnose and fix the issue, and make things cool again!